artefactual/atom-docs/user-manual/access-content/browse.rst

 This browse screen shows all :term:`archival descriptions <archival description>` regardless of the :term:`level of description`.
-The automatic sort is alphabetic by default for public users, but users can change the sort to most recently updated, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.
+The automatic sort is alphabetic by default for public users, but users can change the sort to most recently updated, or by reference code, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.

 ..
 TIP::